vladdeSV/PaperColor.itermcolors/README.md

 update the colors or settings in `generate.ts` and run it (commit separately) and make a pr using conventional commit messages.

-¹ okay, dark themed dark blue was hand picked, and dark themed magenta were frankenstein'd from official images. some colors were picked from the other palette because there simple are missing colors
+¹ okay, dark themed dark blue was hand picked, and dark themed magenta were frankenstein'd from official images. some colors were picked from the other palette because there simply are missing colors